 Where does moisture wicked away by Wicked Sheets go?

 Like athletic wear, Wicked Sheets pull moisture from the body.
-The moisture is then absorbed as it moves to the dry surface areas of the bed, keeping your mattress and comforter dry.
+The moisture is then absorbed as it moves to the dry surface areas of the bed, keeping both you and your mattress and comforter dry.

 What’s the thread count of Wicked Sheets?

 Thread count is out!
 Most people think the higher the thread count, the better the sheet.
 Not the case with Wicked Sheets.
-Our products are engineered using fabric knitted from one continuous loop of thread, so it doesn’t have a thread count, but their smooth and silky feel is comparable to 600-700 thread count.
-As a bonus, Wicked Sheets are wrinkle free.
+Our products are engineered using specialty fabric knitted from one continuous loop of thread, so it doesn’t have a thread count.
+However, their smooth finish and silky feel is comparable to the hand of 600-700 thread count sheet.
+As a bonus, Wicked Sheets are wrinkle-resistant.
 Wicked cool, huh?

 What type of comforter or cover is recommended?